 drooped leading edge slats.
-This cutting was al done with a razor saw a lot of work as the lower tariling edge flap is integrally moulded in the parts.
+This cutting was al done with a razor saw a lot of work as the lower trailing edge flap is integrally moulded in wing plastic.
 Needed flap parts were made from plastic card.
-This requires carefull study of the real Jaguar as the flaps and slats are complicated.
+This study of the real Jaguar as the flaps and slats are complicated.